-Following are the priorities and outcomes for which the Baton Rouge Area Chamber (BRAC) advocated during the 2017 Regular Session of the Louisiana Legislature.
-BRAC’s agenda can be organized in three broad categories: transportation infrastructure, the economy, and education and workforce.
+Following are the priorities for which the Baton Rouge Area Chamber (BRAC) will advocate for during the 2018 Regular Session of the Louisiana Legislature.

 Review of BRAC Session Priorities

-Focused on maintaining the economic development momentum the Capital Region has experienced over the last several years, BRAC released its agenda of high priorities for the session, with a primary focus on solving the transportation crisis that is negatively impacting economic development and the quality of life of our region.
+Focused on maintaining the economic development momentum the Capital Region has experienced over the last several years, BRAC released its agenda of high priorities for the session.
 Those priorities included:

-- Secure funding to solve the Capital Region’s transportation crisis,
+- Secure funding to address the Capital Region’s transportation crisis,

 - Support a pro-growth and balanced approach to tax reform,